AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/duplicate-records-in-my-report.md

 ---
-description: Duplicate Records in My Report - [!DNL Marketo Measure]
+description: "Duplicate Records in My Report guidance for Marketo Measure users"
 title: Duplicate Records in My Report
 exl-id: 4ee42371-5b67-4c69-9b49-3249f33614d0
 feature: Reporting
 ---
 # Duplicate Records in My Report {#duplicate-records-in-my-report}

 >[!NOTE]
+>
 >You may see instructions specifying "[!DNL Marketo Measure]" in the documentation, but still see "[!DNL Bizible]" in your CRM.
 We are working to have that updated and the rebranding will be reflected in your CRM soon.

 As you dive into the [!DNL Marketo Measure] Reports in [!DNL Salesforce], you may start to find 'duplicate' records in your reports.
 You will likely experience this feeling when you review [!DNL Marketo Measure] out-of-the-box reports.